 On this page, you’ll find the most commonly asked questions together with plain English answers.
 We will provide you with the support and guidance that you need to get you through this challenging time.

-Have you been arrested OR CHARGED with Fraud OFFENCES?
+Have you been arrested or charges with fraud offences?

 If you or somebody close to you has been arrested or charged in connection with a fraud allegations, you’ll likely feel unsettled, worried and anxious about the possible outcome.